sxxxhjjj/666/README.md

 end

 function IsMiscFarmAllowed()
 	if FarmAstroTokenEnabled and SyncFarmOnly then return false end return AutoFarmEnabled or not SyncFarmOnly end

 function StopMiscFarmRuntime(reason)
+    -- Runtime-only stop.
+It does not remove saved MiscOptions, so systems can resume when Auto Farm is enabled again.
     AutoAttackEnabled = false
     AutoSkillEnabled = false
     AutoSkipHeliEnabled = false